MicrosoftDocs/biztalk-docs/biztalk/core/record-to-record-linking.md

  If the structure of particular records in your schemas is exactly the same, you need only add one link between those records in each schema.
 In the shortcut menu, select the desired mode of linking.

- For information about how to configure record-to-record linking as using either structure linking or name-matching linking, see [How to Link Records Automatically](../core/how-to-link-records-automatically.md).
+ For information about how to configure record-to-record linking as using either structure linking or name-matching linking, see [Link Records Automatically](../core/how-to-link-records-automatically.md).

 > [!NOTE]
 >  Structure links are the default type of record-to-record linking.